 1. Surjit’s Indian Restaurant

-Established since 1985, Surjit’s Indian Restaurant is a family-run business that serves North Indian and baked indulgences loaded up with rich flavors, starters, and the main course.
+Surjit’s Indian Restaurant is one of the good Indian restaurants in Sydney for family lunch and dinners.
+Established since 1985, the restaurant is a family-run business that serves North Indian and baked indulgences loaded up with rich flavors, starters, and the main course.
 The main specialties of this place include baked paneer, daal makhani, mutton rogan josh and cheese tikka.
 It is the only bring your own (BYO) wine eatery that charges AUD 2.50 for every individual.
 This restaurant is very passionate about cricket; therefore you will find the signatures of various cricketers on the walls of the restaurant who visited this place.

 Timings: Daily: 5:30 pm – 9.30 pm